rackerlabs/support-how-to/content/cloud-orchestration/deploy-wordpress-packages-by-using-rackspace-cloud-orchestration.md

 ###  Set up DNS

-If you host your DNS with Rackspace DNS, you can add a DNS record for your new WordPress stack.
+If you host your DNS with Rackspace Cloud DNS, you can add a DNS record for your new WordPress stack.
 For information about adding a DNS record, see [Create DNS Records for cloud servers](/how-to/create-dns-records-for-cloud-servers-with-the-control-panel).
 Point your domain to the public IP address of the load balancer that was created for you.

-If you are not ready to use public DNS with WordPress, modify your desktop's hosts file to point your domain to your new stack.
+If you don't want to use public DNS with WordPress, modify your desktop's hosts file to point your domain to your new stack.
 For more information see [Modify your hosts file](/how-to/modify-your-hosts-file).
 Be sure to use the load balancer public IP address.

 After you are finished, you can start using WordPress by navigating to the URL that you entered during the stack configuration.